ShubhamKJ123/Online-Examination-System/README.md

 # IDE Used :
 * IntelliJ

-# Steps followed While Deploying :
+# Steps followed While Deploying on Azure Service :
 1. Firstly I built the complete project using IntelliJ IDE,then tested it on the server.

 2. After that I have installed the git on my system.